-If you can understand some of their motivations a little more clearly, along with who is most likely to be targeting your specific organization, you can bolster your defenses and be ready for whatever the threat landscape throws your way.
+If you can understand why a hacker hacks (their motivations) a little more clearly, along with who is most likely to be targeting your specific organization, you can bolster your defenses and be ready for whatever the threat landscape throws your way.

 How are cyber criminals motivated?

 While there are several motivations for hackers, we’ve covered 6 of the most common ones in this article:

 1. Financial Gain

 The primary motivation of a hacker is money, and getting it can be done with a variety of methods.